 Other traditional dishes are Pastel de Choclo (Corn and meat pie), Empanadas de Pino (beef and onion empanadas), Pollo Arvejado (Peas and carrots chicken stew), and Costillar de Chancho (Spicy Spare ribs).

-Chicken and pork are cheaper proteins and very appreciated by Chileans.
+Chicken and pork are cheaper proteins and are very appreciated by Chileans.
 Pork is called Chancho, and many festivals and emblematic dishes celebrate it.

 What time do Chileans eat?